linoscope/linoscope.github.io/content/posts/writing-a-game-boy-emulator-in-ocaml.md

 - Hardware modules connected to the bus implement the interface `Addressable_intf.S` (which I will explain later)
 - The bus implements the interface `Word_addressable_intf.S` (which I will explain later)
 - There are various types of cartridges.
-- The timer, GPU, Serial Port, and Joypad can request interrupts.
-The Interrupt Controller will notify the requested interrupt to the CPU (further explanation of interrupts will be omitted in this article).
+- The timer, GPU, serial port, and joypad can request interrupts.
+The interrupt controller will notify the requested interrupt to the CPU (further explanation of interrupts will be omitted in this article).

 ## Main loop